Som-Energia/legal-texts/README.md

 legal-text-processor reintegrate my_output
 ```

-will regenerate markdowns back from the specified translations.
+It will regenerate markdowns back from the specified translations using the template.

-## Output documents
+## Generate output documents

 TODO: This step is still under heavy development,
 this documentation does not reflect reality